luis605/luis605/README.md

 # 👋 Hello World!
-I'm Luís, a high-school student developing OneShot, a large scale spiking neural net, and Lit Engine, a game engine aimed at simplifying game development.
+I'm Luís, a high-school student developing OneShot, a large scale Spiking Neural Net.
+I also developed Lit Engine, a game engine aimed at simplifying game development.

 # About Me
 I love diving into technologies with the power to reshape our world.
-My current focus is on mastering C++ to push the boundaries of game development, but I'm also trying some machine learning.
+My current focus is on mastering C++ and math to push the boundaries of what I can do, and I'm also trying some machine learning.

 ## Achievements

-- [x] Launched Lit Engine website
+- [x] Launched Lit Engine website (taken offline)
 - [X] 1k+ Commits in Lit Engine
 - [X] Have a working AI model
-- [ ] Reached 100 GitHub stars
+- [X] Reached 50 GitHub stars
 - [ ] Featured in Game Developer Magazine

+## Notes
+I am currently developing a SNN called OneShot.
+It features a brand new training mechanism that I'm working on but the source code is not available to the public.
+It is being developed in private in a homelab.

 ## Skills
 ## Languages